Chat with us, powered by LiveChat

 Your legal team will advise you best on what plea to enter and “argue out” irrelevant charges.

-Why does an assault case show in my police check?
+Why does an assault case show in my Nationally Coordinated Criminal History Check?

-If the court finds you guilty of an assault charge, it will become part of your police criminal history check.
-Since most convictions require a sentencing term, it can affect your chances anywhere the police check is required (in most organisations).
+If the court finds you guilty of an assault charge, it will become part of your police Nationally Coordinated Criminal History Check.
+Since most convictions require a sentencing term, it can affect your chances anywhere the Nationally Coordinated Criminal History Check is required (in most organisations).

 Candidates can apply for a police history check via the portal of Australian National Character Check.